 \section{Abstract}

 History dependent discrete time quantum walks (QWs) are often studied for their lattice traversal properties.
-A particular model, which we call the {\it site-history quantum walk} (SHQW), uses the state of a memory qubit at each site to record visits and to control the dynamics of the walk.
+A particular model in the literature uses the state of a memory qubit at each site to record visits and to control the dynamics of the walk.
 We generalize this model to the {\it neighborhood-history quantum walk} (NHQW), in which the walk dynamics and the state of the memory qubits in a {\it neighborhood} of the particle's position are interdependent.
 To demonstrate it, we construct an NHQW on a one-dimensional lattice, with a simple neighborhood.
-Several dynamically interesting history dependent QWs, including the SHQW, can be realized as single-particle sectors of quantum lattice gas automata (QLGA).
+Several dynamically interesting history dependent QWs can be realized as single-particle sectors of quantum lattice gas automata (QLGA).
 In contrast, the NHQW constructed in this paper is realized as a single-particle sector of the more general quantum cellular automaton (QCA).
 The complexity of the NHQW dynamics presents a promising avenue toward richer walk strategies and a potentially useful model of QWs for the Noisy Intermediate-Scale Quantum (NISQ) era of quantum computing.
 It also modifies QWs to conceivably allow for modeling fundamental physics incorporating quantum field interactions with particles.